What Is Scientific Traceability & Why Is It Important for Brands & Retailers?

 Why is scientific traceability important for apparel companies?

-Cotton is one of the most widely used raw materials in the apparel industry, with global cotton production expected to rise by 3% to 25.41m tonnes for the 2023/24 season.
-But this natural fiber comes with its own set of challenges – the potential for fraud and counterfeiting, the use of forced labor in its production, and environmental concerns such as water and pesticide.
+Cotton is one of the most widely used raw materials in the apparel industry.
+But this global fiber comes with its own set of challenges – from fraud and counterfeiting to forced labor and environmental concerns – that can cause a huge damage to brands and their reputation.

-Cotton harvested from various farms is often blended and sold together – making it extremely difficult for brands to trace it to the exact farm it came from.
+Cotton is grown in one region, then harvested, ginned and spun into yarn in another.
+It is then woven or knitted into fabric before being dyed and finished in another location.
 With every step in the supply chain happening in a different country, it is not uncommon for this complex raw material to be mislabeled or even substituted with a lower quality or cheaper alternative.

 Traditional traceability methods don’t go deep enough to address these issues, as they can only track the supply chain up to ginning or spinning mills, leaving the source of cotton unknown.
 Read more on the limitations of traditional traceability here: traditional traceability vs scientific traceability.